gopasspw/gopass/docs/entropy.md

 # Entropy

 Generating cryptographic keys needs a lot of entropy.
-Especially `gnupg --gen-key` depletes the kernel entropy pool (`/dev/random`) quite fast and may apear to be stuck when it's waiting for new entropy.
+Especially `gnupg --gen-key` depletes the kernel entropy pool (`/dev/random`) quite fast and may appear to be stuck when it's waiting for new entropy.

 If you wonder how to speed this up consider installing `rng-tools`